jumpstarter-dev/jumpstarter/python/docs/source/glossary.md

 ## Entities

 * `exporter`: A linux service that exports the interfaces to the DUTs.
-  An exporter connects directy to a Jumpstarter server or directly to a client.
+  An exporter connects directly to a Jumpstarter server or directly to a client.

 * `client`: A Developer or a CI/CD pipeline that connects to the Jumpstarter server and leases exporters.
 The client can run tests on the leased